Tests in OpenWISP

 Now when I read about testing methodologies and tests, I can relate to why the tests were written like that.

-I came across the concepts of driver
+I came across the concepts of driver and stub under the topic of Unit

 Testing.
 Unit tests are written for individual modules and it might be possible